oskareo/105_SRE_Cloud_Computing_AWS/README.md

 <br/>

-- Docker is an open source containerization platform.
+- Docker is a containerization platform.
 - It enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment
--Kind of like a virtualized Pen Drive(USB)

 <br/>

 ## Container architecture